solidi/writing/08-observations-on-the-testing-culture-of-test-driven-development.md

 > Print out the [TPP](http://blog.cleancoder.com/uncle-bob/2013/05/27/TheTransformationPriorityPremise.html) list and place it at your desk.
 Refer to it as you drive to avoid impasses.
 Embrace an order of simplicity.

-Before we conclude, I’d like to answer a question, “what percentage of software professionals use TDD today?”
+Before we conclude, I’d like to answer a question, "what percentage of software professionals use TDD today?"
 My answer: is "I think the group is small."
 I'll explore this answer with reasons why.

 ## Has TDD Taken Off?

 Unfortunately, it hasn’t.
-The percentage is low.
+The percentage of developer practice is low [at 8%](https://www.techrepublic.com/article/test-driven-development-talked/).
 Here are the author’s observations as to why.

 ### Reason 1: No Exposure to Real Testing Culture